 Carter Labs: Carter Labs is a material and device fabrication and characterization facility, allowing members to perform spectroscopy, sputter a new device layer, and perform failure testing with temperature dependence, among other techniques.

 CITRIS: The UCSC branch of the Center for Information Technology Research in the Interest of Society has long been supporting renewable energy and resource efficiency projects both on campus and in the community.
 They offer facilities appropriate for work on high voltage electronics, 3D prototyping and PCB design, as well as classroom and meeting space.

-These facilities offer a variety of different prototyping equipment from extrusion 3D printers to welders to digital media.
+These facilities offer a variety of different prototyping equipment from 3D printers to welders to digital media.

 OpenLab is a facility for students interested in developing collaborative projects across the Arts and Sciences focused on creative and cultural innovation.
 Sharing facilities with the Baskin Visual Arts Department, students have access to five maker spaces: a woodshop, a metal shop, a state-of-the-art foundry, a studio space, and a digital design lab (the Hive).